thisisqubika/react-native-template/README.md

 After that you should proceed as with any javascript project:

 - Go to your project's root folder and run `npm install`.
+- If you are using xcode 12.5 or higher got to /ios and execute `pod install --repo-update`
 - Run `npm run ios` or `npm run android` to start your application!

 ### Option 2: Copy the structure to your project